psaviott/Portifolio-Site/README.md

 # Portifolio Site

 This project is part of the Nanodegree Udacity Front-End Web Developer course.
-In it, an optmized and responsive web-site was developed using knowledge in HTML, CSS and JavaScript languages.
+In it, an optmized and responsive web-site was developed using knowledge in HTML, CSS.
+Node.js and JSON files.

 ## Getting Started